mikelikesrobots/mikelikesrobots.github.io/blog/2024-01-22-docker-compose-in-gg/index.md

 ### Docker Image (docker/python-hello-world)

-Inside this folder, we can see the [LocalPubSub sample application](https://github.com/mikelikesrobots/greengrass-docker-compose/blob/main/docker/python-hello-world/main.py) from Greengrass (see the template [here](https://github.com/aws-greengrass/aws-greengrass-component-templates/tree/main/templates/python/LocalPubSub)), with some minor modifications.
+Inside this folder, we can see the [LocalPubSub sample application](https://github.com/mikelikesrobots/greengrass-docker-compose/blob/main/docker/python-hello-world/main.py) from Greengrass (see [the template](https://github.com/aws-greengrass/aws-greengrass-component-templates/tree/main/templates/python/LocalPubSub)), with some minor modifications.
 Instead of passing in the topic to publish on and the message to publish, we are instead using environment variables.

 ```python
 topic = os.environ.get("MQTT_TOPIC", "example/topic")